 Clinical trials are at the heart of all medical advances.
 They’re conducted with the help of human volunteers and aim to find out if a new drug, surgical procedure, medical device or new way of using an existing treatment is safe and effective.

-Clinical trials follow strict ethical and legal codes and regulations to protect the safety and rights of research volunteers.
+Clinical trials follow strict ethical and legal codes and regulations to protect the safety and rights of volunteers.
 These rules are set and enforced by individuals and groups at the sites where the clinical trials take place.
-Such groups include an Institutional Review Board (IRB) and government agencies such as the Food and Drug Administration (FDA) and the Office of Human Research Protections (OHRP)).
+Such groups include an Institutional Review Board and government agencies such as the Food and Drug Administration and the Office of Human Research Protections.

-Clinical research is medical research that involves people.
+Clinical science is medical science that involves people.
 People volunteer to participate in carefully conducted investigations that ultimately uncover better ways to treat, prevent, diagnose and understand human disease.
-Clinical research includes trials that test new treatments and therapies, as well as long–term natural history studies, which provide valuable information about how disease and health progress.
+Clinical science includes trials that test new treatments and therapies, as well as long–term natural history studies, which provide valuable information about how disease and health progress.

-- Help doctors and researchers better understand a disease, how it affects our health and how best to treat it.
+- Help doctors and scientists better understand a disease, how it affects our health and how best to treat it

 - Help move science and medicine forward to improve the health of others in your community